dongqi-DQ/GEO4PALM/README.md

                           then this object is not included in the LAD estimation

-[geotif]          -  required input from user; can be provided by users in the INPUT folder or "online" water             -  input for water temperature dem               -  digital elevation model input for topography lu                -  land use classification
+[geotif]          -  required input from the user; can be provided by users in the INPUT folder or "online" water             -  input for water temperature dem               -  digital elevation model input for topography lu                -  land use classification